thepolicylab/initial-website/_reflections/2021-02-22-making-of-a-dashboard-part-3.md

 ---
 layout: reflection
-title: "The Making of Dashboard - Part 3"
+title: "The Making of Dashboard - Part 3: Rendering the Visualizations"
 authors: ['Paul Xu']
 date: 2021-02-22
 ---